julelang/manual/src/std/jule-build.md

 	RArrowOpExpectsChan: `the "<-" operator expects a channel`,
 	ExpectedMainLike: `declare main function like: fn main() {}`,
-	ExpectedInitializerLike: `declare initializer function like: fn init() {}`, }
+	ExpectedInitializerLike: `declare initializer function like: fn init() {}`,
+	AssignExceptionalResultToVariable: `consider assign result of exceptional to variable and then use it`, }
 ```
 Compiler log messages with formatting\.